josemanuque/RestaurantSystem/README.md

 # RestaurantSystem
-Web app of a Restaurant Management System.
+Web app of a Restaurant.

 Databases used:
 - Oracle